 @celine/celine

-@celine/celine is library for building reactive HTML notebooks with display: block
+@celine/celine is a library for building reactive HTML notebooks with display: block contenteditable <script> elements.

 It wraps a subset of the Observable Notebook runtime to power inter-cell reactivity, just like Observable Framework and Quarto.
 It aims to make it easier to publish research as HTML files rather than as PDF files.